 My mother used to cook Marmitako quite a bit growing up.
 You see, unlike me, she had cookery lessons in school and outside (this was Franco time) and, as she was supposed to be a proper lady, I remember her attending courses and the multitude of notes and books she brought back with her.
 I have recently asked her for some, will she let me have them?
 We shall see.

 I have been cooking Marmitako the conventional way for a few years, actually not that conventional as I started cooking it when I lived on my own and I just did quite a quick version.
-This is the Thermomix conversion.
+This is the Thermomix conversion, with the help of the Marmitako recipe in the Spanish Imprescindible book that comes with Thermie as standard in Spain.

 Time: Approx. 45 minutes total